steemit/whitepaper/whitepaper.md

 ## Social Commerce with Escrow Payments

-Steem's blockchain infrastructure enables a new form of social commerce where trust is established through decentralized escrow payments.
+Steem's blockchain infrastructure enables a new form of social commerce where trust is established through trusted third-party escrow accounts.
 In traditional social commerce platforms, buyers and sellers often face trust issues that can hinder transactions.
-Steem solves this problem by introducing a built-in escrow system that:
+Steem solves this problem by utilizing a community-based escrow system that:

-1. **Buyer Protection**: Funds are held in smart contract escrow until goods/services are delivered and verified
+1. **Buyer Protection**: Funds are held in a trusted third-party account until goods/services are delivered and verified
-2. **Seller Protection**: Payment is guaranteed once delivery is confirmed
+2. **Seller Protection**: Payment is guaranteed once delivery is confirmed by the escrow provider
-3. **Dispute Resolution**: Community-elected mediators can resolve disputes using blockchain evidence
+3. **Dispute Resolution**: Community-elected mediators can resolve disputes based on transaction evidence
-4. **Low Fees**: Eliminates middlemen and their associated fees
+4. **Low Fees**: Significantly lower than traditional escrow services

 The escrow payment flow works as follows:

-1. Buyer initiates payment to escrow smart contract
+1. Buyer sends payment to a designated escrow account operated by a trusted community member
-2. Seller provides proof of shipment/delivery (tracking numbers for physical goods, cryptographic proofs for digital goods)
+2. Seller provides proof of shipment/delivery to the escrow provider
-3. Funds are automatically released after delivery confirmation period
+3. Escrow provider releases funds to seller after confirming delivery
-4. For disputed transactions, mediators review blockchain evidence and vote on resolution
+4. For disputed transactions, mediators review evidence and instruct escrow provider on fund distribution

 This system is particularly valuable for:

 - Influencer-driven commerce where creators sell directly to followers
 - Peer-to-peer marketplaces within social networks
 - Digital goods and services exchanges
 - Cross-border transactions where traditional escrow services are unavailable

 By integrating escrow payments into the social platform, Steem enables:

 - Safe transactions between community members
 - New monetization options for content creators
 - Reduced fraud in social commerce